Get a free consultation

 Speak a New Language: Visual Aids and Handouts

-The key is to be more precise when talking about presentations.
+The key is to be more precise when you talk about presentations.
 Create HANDOUTS, to be read at a desk, and VISUAL AIDS, to accompany your talk.
 Make a clear distinction between these two documents, which are as different as a book and a movie.
 Use more precise language to create better handouts and visual aids.

-Avoid Death by PowerPoint: The BBA Message-Led Approach: A 6-Step Strategy
+Cheating Death by PowerPoint: The BBA Message-Led Approach: A 6-Step Strategy

 By changing the way you prepare for presentations, you can transform their quality – and delight your audiences every time.
 Our 6-step message-led approach reverses the way many people work.
 With the BBA Approach you start with a blank sheet of paper – and only create your visual aids towards the end of the process.